-- Deferred VRS member age 75 or under who is vested (you have at least five years of service credit). - Retiree age 75 or under receiving a VRSadministered benefit. - Retiree of a Virginia public college or university age 75 or under.
+- Deferred VRS member age 75 or under who is vested (you have at least five years of service credit). - Retiree age 75 or under receiving a VRS-administered benefit. - Retiree of a Virginia public college or university age 75 or under.

-If you are a deferred VRS member or retiree, you are eligible to participate in this program, regardless of whether your former employer elected it.
+If you are a vested deferred VRS member or a VRS retiree, you are eligible to apply for this program, regardless of whether your former employer elected it.
 You are subject to full medical underwriting regardless of your age when you apply.